zsdonghao/text-to-image/README.md

 ## Codes
 - `train_dcgan.py` use DCGAN to generate new images.
-- `train_txt2im.py` use GAN-CLS to generate new images from text.
+- `train_txt2im.py` use GAN-CLS to generate new images conditioned on text.
 - `utils.py` helper functions.